 How may I get Mobile Deposit?

 First, if you are a current Online Banking user, you should download the Legence Bank App if you have not already done so.
-Next, reach out to Legence Bank's eBranch or a Customer Service Representative to learn if you are eligible for Mobile Deposit.
+Next, reach out to Legence Bank's eBranch or a Legence Bank team member to learn if you are eligible for Mobile Deposit.
 Eligible accounts include personal checking or savings accounts on which you are an owner.
-If you have an eligible account, we will then assist you in enrolling for this great service.
-Then simply log in to your App, tap on the Deposit option within your App Menu, and submit your first Mobile Deposit.
+To use this feature, simply log in to your Legence Bank App, tap on the Deposit Checks option within your App Menu, and submit your first Mobile Deposit.